Introduction to Machine Learning for Geophysical Applications

 *EAGE Membership for the remainder of the year is included in the non-member fee

-Format: this course consists of video lectures, reading material, quizzes and 4 live interactive webinars with the instructor.
+Format: this course consists of video lectures, reading material, quizzes, a discussion forum and 4 live interactive webinars with the instructor.
 The live webinars will take place in the first two weeks of the course as indicated in the schedule below.
 During this time the instructor will be available for questions.
 After that, participants will have time to study independently, review the course materials and complete the assignments.
+The discussion forum will remain available for offline Q&A with the instructor for the entire duration of the course.

-Duration: 14 hours (click on "Register" to see the exact times of the next delivery)
+Duration: 14 hours (click on "Register" to see the exact times of the live webinars)

 Note this is an estimation of the time required to go through the course, including watching/reading lectures, attending webinars and completing quizzes.